LOL (video game): Development

 LOL was developed by a group of five people at Route24.
-The game was designed by former Skip vice president Kenichi Nishi, best known for directing Giftpia and Chibi-Robo!.
+The game was designed by former Skip vice president Kenichi Nishi, best known for directing Giftpia and Chibi-Robo!, and, before these, the similarly-named (but unrelated) L.O.L.
+Lack of love.
 LOL was programmed by Fumihiro Kanaya, who worked on two of Skip's bit Generations titles.
 The game's artwork was done by hikarin and its music was composed by Hirofumi Taniguchi.
-The game was made by the project staff members under a very low budget, without them being paid for it, apart from their regular jobs.
+The game was made under a very low budget without the staff being paid for it, apart from their regular jobs.
 Their goal was to make the game as simple as possible.

 Nishi announced in 2004 that he and Skip were working on a game for the Nintendo DS, but shortly thereafter retracted the statement.
-It is unknown if LOL is the same project.
+It is unknown if LOL was the project.
 In April 2006, Nishi announced the game under the working title "LOL DS", which was officially titled Archime DS in Japan one year later.
 The Japanese title of the game comes from Archimedes, a Greek mathematician.
 The localized versions of the game are almost identical to the original Japanese version, with only the menu text and voices of the game's onscreen characters being changed.
-In North America, the game was initially made available for sale exclusively through Agetec's website.
+In North America, the game was initially sold exclusively through Agetec's website.

 Reception

-Critics were polarized by LOL in their reviews.
-It has a rating of 48.57% on GameRankings based on 21 reviews and a 56 out of 100 on Metacritic based on 20 reviews.
-LOL positively noted, "What LOL offers is very simple, but it has the potential to be very entertaining."
-It was a nominee for "Best Local Multiplayer Game" by IGN in its 2008 video game awards.
+LOL received "mixed or average" reviews according to the review aggregation website Metacritic.
+IGN positively noted, "What LOL offers is very simple, but it has the potential to be very entertaining."
 GamePro also found the game enjoyable, but admitted that it became somewhat monotonous after a certain amount of time.
 Official Nintendo Magazine called it "the very definition of a cheap and cheerful game—perfect for those whose wit is as sharp as their stylus."

 Other publications were very critical of the game, many of which agreed that the game offered very little despite its budget price.
 Eurogamer questioned why players would spend money on it when PictoChat exists for free.
 Game Informer exclaimed, "Congratulations, you just spent $20 on 10 minutes of gameplay!"
 They also claimed "This game is already available for free on any DS.
 It's called PictoChat."
 The Norwegian newspaper Dagbladet was so disappointed with the game that they gave it the lowest score available and threw the game cartridge into a microwave oven, destroying it.

+The game was a nominee for "Best Local Multiplayer Game" by IGN in its 2008 video game awards.